 Fish, Wildlife & Environment

-In addition to providing you with clean, renewable electricity, we support the following fish and wildlife programs:
+In addition to providing you with clean, renewable hydroelectric energy, we support the following fish and wildlife programs:

 Protecting fish habitat and helping fish move safely around our dams are among our top priorities.
 We own two Cowlitz River fish hatcheries and two hatcheries at our Cushman Hydro Project, and have juvenile fish collectors, separating facilities for adult fish, and trap-and-haul programs.
 We also plant fish in several areas around our hydro projects to provide recreational fishing opportunities.

 To help protect our waterways and fishing areas, fish habitat and your equipment, learn how to spot and remove invasive mussels and plants.